 The best high yield savings account, in my opinion, is the CIT Savings Builder.

 Read more: How Much Should You Save Every Month?

-CIT Savings Builder has interest rates starting at .
-Compared to the pennies you get from a credit union savings account, this is an incredible interest rate.
+CIT Bank Savings Builder has an APY up to 1.00%.
+Compared to the pennies you get from a credit union savings account, this is an incredible APY.

 3. Set your financial goals

 Setting your financial goals is a very important piece of the puzzle.
 After all, it can be extremely difficult to be disciplined about money if you don’t have clear cut goals lined up.

 The most effective way to do this is to set short-term, mid-term and long-term goals.
 Here are a few examples of each type, but feel free to fill in the blanks with your own personal financial goals.

 - Putting away the same amount every month in your emergency fund.

 - Going out to dinner with friends twice a month.

 - Small household projects (planting a small indoor garden, painting a room, etc.)